hajaknow/cdk-ts-workshop/README.md

 ```

 Access Key Id and Secret Access Key do not matter when working with Localstack.
 The values for these can be whatever.
-You can set `eu-north-1` as the default region
+We can set `eu-north-1` as the default region
 and choose `json` as the default output format.

 Start the Localstack from the root folder in a container: